- Food requirements for pet birds

 The species, age, state of health, or even the season are among the factors on which the type of food to be given to your pet bird depends.

 However, there are common basic principles to know and apply.
-Here are some tips for feeding your bird.
+Here are some tips for feeding your parrot.

 Parrot feeding: A bird, whatever it is, needs varied and complete food intake.
 Its nutritional needs include vitamins, minerals, fats, carbohydrates, proteins, as well as fiber.